 Accuracy of The Data

-EMR have increased the precision and these records are less vulnerable to physical damage.
+EMR has increased precision and these records are less vulnerable to physical damage.
 Electronic records are easier to read and have reduced the mistakes made by health care providers due to illegible writing.
 Patients, in general, have also positively appreciated the electronic system.

-Unlike paper-based records, the electronic records are easier to access by anyone.
-It has also made it possible to make the records available on multiple locations this can hugely benefit remote areas and healthcare providers with multiple locations.
-With proper archiving of the electronic medical records and periodic backups, the possibility of data loss minimizes.
+Unlike paper-based records, electronic records are easier to access by anyone.
+It has also made it possible to make the records available in multiple locations this can hugely benefit remote areas and healthcare providers with multiple locations.
+Proper archiving of electronic medical records and periodic backups minimizes the possibility of data loss.

 There are numerous benefits of the EMR system, which define why this system has become overly popular among healthcare providers.